tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 check MUST be made to determine whether the expected CID value is indeed zero length.
 If the check fails, then the datagram MUST be dropped.

-When receiving a datagram with the new record format and the new content type, the new MAC computation defined in {{mac}} MUST be used.
+When receiving a datagram with the tls12_cid content type, the new MAC computation defined in {{mac}} MUST be used.
 When receiving a datagram with the RFC 6347-defined record format the MAC calculation defined in Section 4.1.2 of {{RFC6347}} (and Section 4.1.2.4  of {{RFC6347} for use with AEAD ciphers) MUST